TJTomas/DSPS_TTomaszewski/HW9/README.md

 ![alt text](https://github.com/TJTomas/DSPS_TTomaszewski/blob/main/HW9/good_plot.png "Good Plot")

-The bounds are well definied on both axis for particles and Kinetic energy.
-Information is clearly convayed on where the data coems from in terms of both where in space and from what instrument on IMAP picked up each ion.
-Additionally, I like how  the instrument key is color and gradient coded, corrisponding to the regions onf analysis.
+The bounds are well defined on both axes for particles and Kinetic energy.
+Information is clearly conveyed on where the data comes from in terms of both where in space and from what instrument on IMAP picked up each ion.
+Additionally, I like how  the instrument key is color and gradient coded, corresponding to the regions of analysis.

- Tgere is a very good use of space wityh very little white/unused space, also contributing to a large data-to-ink ratio.
-There is also a very low lie factor as there is no real size effect in the graphic or any unecessary style effects.
-Every feature is also coordinated with a graphical element as color is consistant between instrument and ion pickup region.
+ There is a very good use of space with very little white/unused space, also contributing to a large data-to-ink ratio.
+There is also a very low lie factor as there is no real size effect in the graphic or any unnecessary style effects.
+Every feature is also coordinated with a graphical element as color is consistent between instrument and ion pickup region.

-In terms of the style guide there is fairly low ambiguity on the graph, as each label and region coorisponds to an key feature in the graph, "Label important events in the data."
+In terms of the style guide there is fairly low ambiguity on the graph, as each label and region corresponds to an key feature in the graph, "Label important events in the data."
 There is low distortion as there are set units for each axis, and each axis has a low distortion as both are in long scales.
-Finally there is very little distraction as there are not any unecessary graphical effects.
+Finally there is very little distraction as there are not any unnecessary graphical effects.

 The plot can be accessed here: